symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

 .. note::

-    Settings are only prepended, define the settings explicitly inside the ``app/config/config.yml`` to override them.
+    Settings are only prepended, meaning the default value is changed.
+You can still change the values by setting the configuration values in your application configuration file.

 .. _bundle-block-document: